27 Keys To Loving Someone With Anxiety So You’re Both Happy

 Someone with anxiety might struggle to thank you.
 That’s why you should thank yourself.
 Feel good about the fact that you are helping someone with anxiety.
 Treat yourself.
 You deserve it.

-10: People with anxiety don’t want to think that you’re worrying about them
+Problem is this: When you love someone with anxiety they don’t want to know that you’re worried about them.

 They’re already suffering with anxiety.